Following code was tested with edge rails (rails4) .

 end

-Since this module is all about tracking if a record is dirty or not, the
+Since this module is all about tracking if a record is dirty or not, the save

-save method tracks the changed values.
+method tracks the changed values.

 include Transactions

-In module Transactions the save method is defined as
+method is defined as

 rollback_active_record_state! do